pointfreeco/swift-snapshot-testing/README.md

     collections from a single simulator.
   - **First-class Xcode support.** Image differences are captured as XCTest attachments.
 Text differences are rendered in inline error messages.
-  - **Supports any platform that supports Swift.** Write snapshot tests for iOS, Linux, macOS, and tvOS.
+  - **Supports any platform that supports Swift.** Write snapshot tests for iOS, Linux, macOS, tvOS and visionOS.
   - **SceneKit, SpriteKit, and WebKit support.** Most snapshot testing libraries don't support these view subclasses.
   - **`Codable` support**.
 Snapshot encodable data structures into their JSON and property list